Cale Makar: Stanley Cup, Norris and Conn Smythe trophies (2021–present)

+On March 6, 2024, Makar recorded his first career NHL hat trick in a 7–2 victory over the Detroit Red Wings; becoming the first Avalanche defenceman to do so since Sandis Ozoliņš back on December 6, 1999.
+He was voted a Norris Trophy finalist for the fourth consecutive season, having finished second in points and first in points-per-game among defencemen.
+The following 2024–25 season would see Makar reach new offensive achievements.
+On April 3, 2025, he recorded his 30th goal of the season, becoming the ninth defenceman in NHL history to reach that mark, and only second in the post-lockout era.
+He finished the season with 92 points, ninth in league scoring overall.
+In addition to being a Norris Trophy finalist for the fifth time, he was for the first time a finalist for the Ted Lindsay Award, awarded by the National Hockey League Players' Association to the "most outstanding" player in the NHL.
+Makar was subsequently awarded his second career Norris Trophy on June 11, 2025, receiving 176 of 191 first-place votes.

 International play

-Makar was first selected by Hockey Canada to compete for Team Canada West at the World Junior A Challenge in 2015 and 2016.
+Makar was first selected by Hockey Canada to compete for Canada West at the World Junior A Challenge in 2015 and 2016.
 He was selected to the Tournament All-Star Team in both years and helped Canada West to a gold medal in 2015.
 Unable to defend the gold medal, Makar followed up by setting a tournament single-game record for points by a defenceman in 2016.
-Makar appeared for Team Canada at the World Junior Summer Showcase in Plymouth, Michigan.
+Makar appeared for Canada at the World Junior Summer Showcase.
 He had one goal and one assist during the exhibition.
 His single goal came at a pivotal time on August 4, 2017, against Sweden, tying the game 4–4 in the third period.
 The marker re-energized the Canadians as they registered three more goals to pull off a 7–4 win.

-Makar was selected to Canada's under-20 team for the 2018 World Junior Championships in Buffalo, New York, winning gold.
+Makar was selected to the Canada national junior team for the 2018 World Junior Championships, winning gold.
 Makar finished the tournament leading all defenceman with three goals and eight points in seven games, and was the only Canadian named to the All-Tournament Team.

-Following the World Juniors, Makar reportedly turned down an invite to join the Canadian senior team for the 2018 Winter Olympics in Pyeongchang in order to focus on his season at UMass, as he would have had to miss three weeks for the tournament.
+Following the World Juniors, Makar reportedly turned down an invite to join the Canada senior team for the 2018 Winter Olympics to focus on his season at UMass, as he would have had to miss three weeks for the tournament.